Rio Tinto seeks final bids for copper mine in June, Sumitomo wildcard

 Credit Suisse's Slifirski said there is further expansion potential at the mine, but a buyer may put a low value on that option as the copper grade in the undeveloped area appears to be significantly lower than in the current operation.

-MMG, OZ Minerals, Carlyle and Rio Tinto, which is being advised by Macquarie Capital, declined to comment.
+MMG, OZ Minerals, Carlyle and Rio Tinto, which is being advised by Macquarie Capital (MQG.AX), declined to comment.

+(Reporting by Sonali Paul and Denny Thomas; Additional reporting by Jackie Range in SYDNEY and Clara Ferreira-Marques in LONDON; Editing by Daniel Magnowski)